itumulak/wordpress-traefik-docker-swarm/README.md

 docker stack deploy --compose-file wordpress-stack.yml myapp
 ```

-On hindsight, the seperation of Traefik container from the WordPress stack is because we don't want Traefik to go offline if you are updating the stack in the future to come.
+On hindsight, the seperation of Traefik container from the WordPress stack is because we don't want it to go offline if you are updating the stack in the future to come.

-Keep in mind, for DNS challenge you need to add additional environment variable.
-For more details and instruction, check [Traefik ACME (Let's Encrypt) Configuration](https://docs.traefik.io/v1.7/configuration/acme/#dnschallenge).